Meet the Maker: The inspiration and process behind my linocut prints

 About the author

-Michelle Hughes is a printmaker and graphic designer.
+Michelle Hughes is a printmaker and designer.
 Her linocut prints are inspired by nature; her love of gardening and the great British countryside.

 Michelle loves exploring the countryside by bike or on foot, camera in hand, capturing